ben-marshall/tim/README.md

 The idea is to create a barebones CPU core people can use in their own project, for educational purposes, or for whatever else they can think of!

+Current documentation can be found for the [ISA](http://ben-marshall.github.io/tim/doc/isa/index.html) on the projects website.
+Software and hardware module documentation will follow once the specification is complete.

 Getting Started
 ---------------------------------